DIVINENIL/Imitation-Limbus-Company-Clash-and-fight-system-in-print-output-only/README.md

 # 🇺🇸 English Version
 ## Imitation Limbus Company - Text RPG
 A C-based console simulation of the combat mechanics inspired by Limbus Company.
 This project features turn-based combat, a Sanity system, Skill Clashes, and unique passives for various Identities and Enemies.
+(Not all the stuff same as Limbus Company, there might be a bit change for my own fun)

 ### Features
 * **Core Mechanics:**